Robert Kurvitz

 Robert Kurvitz (born 8 October 1984) is an Estonian novelist, video game designer, and musician.
-He was the lead designer of the 2019 video game Disco Elysium as a founding member of the ZA/UM cultural association and the eponymous video game development company that grew out of it.
-Kurvitz left the company in 2022.
+He was the lead writer and designer of the 2019 video game Disco Elysium as a founding member of the ZA/UM cultural association and the eponymous video game development company that emerged from it.
+Kurvitz was fired from ZA/UM in 2022 after conflicts arose with Estonian investors who had acquired a majority stake in the company.